diffblue/cbmc/doc/architectural/compilation-and-development.md

     ../test.pl -c PATH_TO_CBMC

 The `--help` option to `test.pl` gives instructions for use and outlines the format of the test description files.
+Most importantly, the first word in a test description file is its level, which is one of: `CORE` (should be run in CI, should succeed), `THOROUGH` (takes too long to be run in CI, should succeed), `FUTURE` (will succeed when a planned feature is added) or `KNOWNBUG` (will succeed when a bug is fixed).

 If you have compiled CBMC using CMake then another way to run the same tests is through `CTest`.
-From the build directory, the command `ctest -V -L CORE` will run all of the tests that are run in CI. `-V` makes it print out more useful output and `-L CORE` makes it only run tests that have been tagged `CORE`. `-R regular_expression` can be used to limit which tests are run, and `-N` makes it lists which tests it will run without actually running them.
+From the build directory, the command `ctest -V -L CORE` will run all of the tests that are  labelled CORE in the desc files and unit tests. `-V` makes it print out more useful output and `-L CORE` makes it only run tests that have been tagged `CORE`. `-R regular_expression` can be used to limit which tests are run, and `-N` makes it lists which tests it will run without actually running them.